finleysg/bhmc-cli/README.md

 ## Pending Tasks for 2018

-###Required Updates, Upgrades, Bug-Fixes, and Performance Enhancements
+###Updates, Upgrades, Bug-Fixes, and Performance Enhancements
 * ~~Update the website project to use Angular CLI and WebPack~~
 * ~~Update website to Angular 5~~
 * ~~Move top-level features to lazy routes~~